Great Cobar mine: Elusive profits and financial difficulties

-The company had expended as much as £500,000 on the new plant at Cobar, by mid 1912, which was way in excess of the original budget of £160,000.
+The company had expended as much as £500,000 on the new plant at Cobar by mid 1912, well in excess of the original budget of £160,000.
 The supply-only cost of the imported equipment was £71,225, to which was added much-resented import duties of £26,000.
-From these costs alone, it was apparent that the original budget was woefully inadequate, barely £62,000, was left for transport to site, foundations, equipment installation, local equipment purchases, buildings, chimneys, and sinking the new shaft.
+From these costs alone, it was apparent that the original budget was woefully inadequate; barely £62,000 was left for transport to the site, foundations, equipment installation, local equipment purchases, buildings, chimneys, and sinking the new shaft.

 There were additional costs for items not in the original scope, introduced by Bellinger's plant modifications of 1909–1911; expansion of smelter capacity by one third (fourth furnace and converter) and the corresponding proportionate increases in scope for the overhead cranes, powerhouse, water system, and industrial railway; then there were two new reverberatory furnaces needed to make copper anodes (replacing Lithgow anode furnaces, after that plant closed in 1911), ore bins and conveyors, the flotation plant, workshops and a foundry, and development of the new mullock pit and water reservoir.

 The cost blew out, before even considering the financial impact of writing off the value of the hitherto profitable plant from the days of the Syndicate, namely three water-jacket furnaces at Cobar and the refining plant at Lithgow.
-The cost blow out also had the effect of severely constraining the already limited working capital, for such a large enterprise.
+The cost blowout also severely constrained the already-limited working capital of such a large enterprise.

-At 30 June 1912, the estimated ore reserves of the Great Cobar mine were 1,813,087 tons, assaying 2.6% copper.
-To that could be added 302,174 tons at the Cobar Gold Mine and 663,349 tons from the Chesney Mine, totalling 2,777,610 tons, with another 350,000 that were viable to mine at Great Cobar at a suitably high copper price.
+On 30 June 1912, the estimated ore reserves of the Great Cobar mine were 1,813,087 tons, assaying 2.6% copper.
+To that could be added 302,174 tons at the Cobar Gold Mine and 663,349 tons from the Chesney Mine, totalling 2,777,610 tons, with another 350,000 tons that were viable to mine at Great Cobar at a suitably high copper price.
 At the smelting rate of 1912, 418,318 tons of ore, its ore reserves would be exhausted in around seven years, foreseeably as soon as 1919.
-Even had the mine been profitable, its economic life would be short, limiting the return on the capital investment.
+Even if the mine had been profitable, its economic life would be short, limiting the return on the capital investment.

 In 1912, net profit for the year was £168,617—buoyed by a rise in the copper price from £58 per ton in December 1911 to £79 12s in June 1912—but this profit was not high enough to allow a dividend.
-The result underlined that much of the improved financial performance was due to a high copper price and that profitability was precarious.
+The result underscored that much of the improved financial performance was driven by a high copper price and that profitability was precarious.
 By early July 1912, with the copper price in London at £76 15s, Great Cobar shares were still trading below face value, at £4 3s 7 1/2d.